dbt-labs/docs.getdbt.com/website/docs/docs/deploy/advanced-ci.md

 :::info How to enable this feature

-Advanced CI is available in dbt Cloud via opt-in.
+You can opt into Advanced CI in dbt Cloud.
 Please refer to [Account access to Advance CI features](/docs/cloud/account-settings#account-access-to-advanced-ci-features) to learn how enable it in your dbt Cloud account.

 :::